yojiyojiyoji/oam_qgis3_express/README.md

 https://docs.openaerialmap.org/

 ## Build from source code
-(As of February 2021, this plugin is developed with QGIS 3.16 on Linux Mint 20, 64bit)
+(As of April 2021, this plugin is developed with QGIS 3.18 on Linux Mint 20, 64bit)

 1. Install pyrcc5:
 You need to install pyrcc5 if you don't have it installed on your system.